Aladin147/Coda_Lite/docs/project_status.md

 ### LLM Improvements

-- 🔄 Planning migration to Gemma 2B as primary LLM
+- ✅ Completed migration to Gemma 2B as primary LLM
-- 🔄 Evaluating performance and quality improvements
+- ✅ Evaluated performance improvements (2.26x faster than LLaMA 3)
-- 🔄 Preparing prompt optimization for new model
+- ✅ Updated configuration for the new model

 ## Planned Work